badKAPAV/Ledgr/README.md

 # Ledgr
-### Advanced Solo Expense Tracker with Smart Transaction Detection
+### Advanced Expense Tracker with Smart Transaction Detection

 **Ledgr** is a simple, private, and powerful expense tracking app designed to help you understand and control your finances with minimal effort.
 Its standout feature intelligently detects bank transaction alerts and lets you log expenses in a single tap—while keeping **all your data fully on-device**.